digitalchalk/wordpress-digitalchalk-sso-plugin/README.md

 Install the usual way through the plugins option in Wordpress Admin panel.
 No code changes to templates are required.

-After installation, go to Settings > Plugins > DigitalChalk SSO and set the parameters for the plugin, based on information from your DigitalChalk instructor account.
+After installation and plugin activation (in WordPress wp-admin), go to Settings > Plugins > DigitalChalk SSO and set the parameters for the plugin, based on information from your DigitalChalk instructor account.

 #Frequently Asked Questions
 #####Q: Should I choose email or username in the settings?